akaron/kubernetes-packer/README.md

 kubectl --namespace default port-forward $POD_NAME 9090 &
 socat TCP4-LISTEN:9091,fork TCP4:localhost:9090 &
 ```

-Or, one may skip this step and use Grafana instead.
+Or, skip this step and use Grafana instead.

+Or, use reverse proxy (in the VM) like Caddy or nginx.
+This may be helpful if
+there are more than one port need to be forwarded.

 # Install Grafana
 ```